Is It Dangerous for Tractor-Trailers to Make U-Turns?

 - Gather contact information from witnesses at the scene.

 - Get medical attention, even if you don’t think you are seriously injured.
 Document that your concerns are related to a truck accident.

 Taking these steps helps document your truck accident and any injuries you may have.
 This will be important if you file an insurance or truck accident claim.

 Contact a Truck Accident lawyer

 One of the most important things to do after a truck accident is to contact a truck accident lawyer.
-At The Embry Law Firm, our truck accident lawyer helps clients understand their rights after an accident.
+At Embry Law Truck Accidents, our truck accident lawyer helps clients understand their rights after an accident.
 We can help you explore possible options for compensation, including helping you negotiate with your insurance company or helping you file a personal injury lawsuit.